monic-co/blog/src/pages/a-gentle-introduction-to-symbolic-execution/index.md

 ## Conclusion

-At this point, we’ve explained the basic idea of symbolic execution and demonstrated how this technique can be applied using an SMT solver to automatically check properties of some simple programs.
+At this point, we’ve explained the basic idea of symbolic execution and demonstrated how this technique can be applied using an SMT solver to automatically prove properties of some simple programs.
+Unlike unit testing or [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck)-style property-based testing, this approach validates properties *exhaustively*.

 To see an example of symbolic-execution-based property checking integrated into a nontrivial language with database state and side effects, check out our previous blog post about the [Pact property checker](/introducing-the-pact-property-checker/).